dzhavat/css-flexbox-cheatsheet/README.md

 * Sass
 * Scss

 The colors of the cheatsheet automatically adapt to the selected theme.
-The font is based on the user’s preferred font family.
+The font is based on the user’s preferred font.

 ## Demo